ooawagaeri/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 4a.
-The list is empty.
+The list of templates is empty.

   Use case ends.